AmritRaj23/data-journey-v2/Data-Simulator/README.md

 </details>

-## Step 2:
+### Step 2:
 You created a new proxy server container repo.

-Next, create a new Cloud Run Service named `hyp-run-service-pubsub-proxy` based on the container you built.
+Next, create a new Cloud Run Service named `dj-run-service-pubsub-proxy` based on the container you built.

 Then save the endpoint URL for your service as environment variable `$ENDPOINT_URL`.